Throwback Edit Version: I edited this in June 2024, checked the links and converted it to the new WordPress format.

 The replacement also had a wind-on issue and would skip a few sprockets.
-Again, I am hoping the one I sent for fixing will come back without this issue.
+I am hoping the one I sent for fixing will come back without this issue.
 I was pleased to see there were no light leaks on the replacement.
 As much as this camera is famous for them, I simply don’t like them.
-The are not cool, they are a sign of a broken camera.
+They are not cool, they are a sign of a broken camera.

 So what did my first roll look like?